-Wherever you are on your spiritual journey, you are welcome here
+Wherever you are on your journey, you are welcome here

 St. Augustine’s-in-the-Woods Episcopal Church, Freeland, WA